margaretmf/margaretmf.github.io/readingreviews.md

 ---

 ## BLOG
-As I read books and news through 2019, I will review outstanding stories critically to share light on them and the authors.
+As I read news through 2019 and 2020, I will review outstanding stories critically to share light on them and the authors.
 Also this year and next year, I hope to look at patterns in the news, develop an artistic expression of a framework around news events, and apply an understanding of technology and photography.

 <br>